 d) Property, plant and equipment and investment properties

-Depreciation is computed on straight line method based on useful lives, determined based on internal technical evaluation, as follows:
+Depreciation is computed on straight line method to allocate the costs of assets, net of their residual values on their estimated useful lives, determined based on internal technical evaluation as follows:

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.